landnthrn/Goat-Spicetify-Setup-for-Spotify-by-landn.thrn/README.md

 ## NOTES
 - **Recommend to join the [Spicetify Discord](https://discord.com/invite/spicetify-842219447716151306)**

+- Once in a while you will have to use `spicetify apply` or `spicetify backup apply` or `spicetify update`

 - You can customize the Spicetify addons however you like in the marketplace

 - There is also a `Spicetify Commands.txt` included in this pack if you ever need